zohra101/sandbox-level-3/modules.md

 ### Node.js
 - A program that can run JavaScript files in the terminal.
 1. Go to https://nodejs.org.
 2. Download Node.js.
 3. Install Node.js with default options.

-### Named exports/imports
+### Run JavaScript using Node.js
+`node greeting.js`
+`node ./controllers/greetingTest.js`
-- Must use curly braces
+- Must use curly braces.
-- Must use the exact module name
+- Must use the exact module name.
-1. Make a greeting function that accepts a name and logs a greeting
+1. Make a greeting function that accepts a name and logs a greeting.
-2. Import the greeting function and use it
+2. Import the greeting function and use it.
-3. Run the module with node and observe the error
+3. Run the module with `node` and observe the error.
+4. Or use relative path notation: `node ./controllers/greetingTest.js`

 ### NPM
 - Node Package Manager
 - npm can manage dependencies.
 - npm can (in one command line) install all the dependencies of a project.

 ### How to configure Node js for modules
 - Initialize NPM.
 - `npm init`